iancze/iancze.github.io/content/courses/astro589/lectures/10-RML-part-II/index.md

 * Useful thoughts from <https://biometry.github.io/APES/LectureNotes/2017-Resampling/CrossValidationLecture.html>

 The idea is to test the *predictive power* of your model.
-In this case, the model would be your setup of your .
+In this case, the model would be your setup of your.
 In the RML case, the model would be the settings of your image pixelization,

-The idea of cross validation is to use the properties of your data to set your regularization.

-Think about it, if we have *the right model*, we will generalize perfectly to new data.
+If we have *the right model*, we will generalize perfectly to new data.
 The problem is that our training data are always limited and will usually always have some noise.

 The problem of non-independence of your random hold-outs.
 When the data are small, it is possible to overfit your cross validation.
 This is a hard place to be in, especially when getting new data is expensive.

-We would call this model

-The

-(Channeling Hogg and Villar): Overfitting is not primarily a problem of having too many parameters.

-A good model is one that *generalizes well* to new data.
-Think about this in the context of

-Training, and testing.

-Overfitting is

-The problem of the Fourier basis.

-## Future directions

-* Wavelets
-* Scattering transform
-* Natural images

-Model comparison.

-Likelihood function only gets you so far.
-The dirty image is.
-In this type of framework, you have many more parameters than you do data points.

-Cross-validation.
-Hogg and Villar paper.

-In general.

-K-fold cross-validation.

-Figures from Brianna's paper about splitting up Fourier cells.

-* Structure of "natural" images, what the amp, phase, etc.. looks like for real scenes

-## 09 RML part II

-* Cross-validation
-* Artificial Intelligence and imaging